hcoles/pitest/README.md

 ## Releases

-### current snapshot
+### current snapshot (1.7.0)

+* #923 Internal interface changes
+* #930 Pluggable mutators

-TBC - release version will be 1.7.0 due to internal changes that may break some 3rd party plugins.
+Due to internal changes some third party plugins maybe incompatible with this release.

+All history files should be deleted before upgrading.

+The names of the remove conditionals mutators have changed slightly as a result of #930 and may need to be updated in build scripts if explicitly activated.

 ### 1.6.9

 * #922 Filter equivalent stream.empty mutants in flatMap calls
 * #921 Guarantee order of mutation operators
 * #919 Filter junk mutations in java records

 ### 1.6.8